Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

 lambda arguments : expression
 ```

-The following example defines a lambda function that accepts a single argument (`x`) and doubles the value of `x` passed to the function:
+The following example defines a lambda function that accepts a single argument (`x`) and returns twice the value of `x` passed to it:

 ```python
 lambda x: x * 2